Part 1: Chapter 5: A World Parliament ... but to do what?

 - Ensuring human rights in lawless areas; access for all to clean water, adequate food, shelter, education and quality health care; the abolition of serfdom and even of the still existing slavery, human trafficking, sexual and military enslavement.
 All the more so in the case of children.

-- Defend women's rights by, among other things, abolishing birth selection, forced marriages, the practice of excision and other cultural mutilations, violence and murder resulting from honor codes, etc. Ensure the protection of minorities (religious, ethnic and linguistic) including indigenous peoples.
+- Defend women's rights by, among other things, abolishing birth selection, forced marriages, the practice of excision and other cultural mutilations, violence and murder resulting from honor codes, etc. Ensure the protection of indigenous peoples and all other minorities (religious, ethnics, linguistics and of gender and sexual orientations).
 Intervene systematically and rapidly when genocidal action is suspected.

 - Prevent and diligently manage epidemics (Ebola, cholera, tuberculosis, SARS, etc.); humanitarian disasters; mass migratory movements (e.g., Syrian war, Yemen, Libya, Sudan, etc.)